Build a Discord Clone with Next.js and TailwindCSS

 Part 5: Adding Audio and Video Calling

 In the fifth and last part, we add the capability of audio channels to our Discord clone.
-We install Stream’s React Video SDK and configure it to work seamlessly with the Chat SDK.
+We install Stream’s React Video SDK and configure it to work seamlessly with the chat SDK.

 We add the logic to create calls and the necessary data to transform them into audio channels in our UI.
 Then, we add a form to create new audio channels with a beautiful UI that matches the Discord design language.